eXPerience Chain Price Tops $0.0000 on Major Exchanges (XPC)

 According to CryptoCompare, “The eXPerience Chain Project is an open-source project aiming at a society that enables people to gain new experiences by connecting people in the real world using cryptocurrency.
 The cryptocurrency “eXPerience Chain (XPC)” will be the currency to create the foundation for it. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as eXPerience Chain directly using US dollars.
-Investors seeking to acquire eXPerience Chain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase eXPerience Chain using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as eXPerience Chain directly using U.S. dollars.
+Investors seeking to acquire eXPerience Chain should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase eXPerience Chain using one of the exchanges listed above.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “XPCUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );